milosbugarinovic/bc-port-vhoster/README.md

 ```

-    [sudo] npm install -g port-vhoster
+    [sudo] npm install -g bc-port-vhoster

 ```

 ## Configuring

-A valid configuration file for port-vhoster is written in JSON notation as a single object that should provide three key/value pairs:
+A valid configuration file for bc-port-vhoster is written in JSON notation as a single object that should provide three key/value pairs:

 - description (String) = Description, printed to the terminal on startup.